 - Regained the endurance you need for your sport

-The type of back injury or problem you are recovering from is a factor for deciding when you can return to your sport.
+The type of back injury or problem you are recovering from is a factor in deciding when you can return to your sport.
 These are general guidelines:

 - After a back sprain or strain, you should be able to start to return to your sport within a few days to several weeks if you don't have any more symptoms.

 - After a slipped disk in one area of your spine, with or without having a surgery called diskectomy, most people recover in 1 to 6 months.
 You must do exercises to strengthen the muscles that surround your spine and hip for a safe return to sports.
 Many people are able to return to a competitive level of sports.

 - After having disk and other problems in your spine.
 You should be under the care of a provider or physical therapist.
 You should take even more care after surgeries that involve fusing bones of your spine together.

 Making Muscles and Ligaments Stronger and More Flexible

 Large muscles of your abdomen, upper legs, and buttocks attach to your spine and pelvic bones.
 They help stabilize and protect your spine during activity and sports.
 Weakness in these muscles may be part of the reason you first injured your back.
 After resting and treating your symptoms after your injury, these muscles will most likely be even weaker and less flexible.

 Getting these muscles back to the point where they support your spine well is called core strengthening.
-Your provider and physical therapist will teach you exercises to strengthen these muscles.
+Your provider or physical therapist will teach you exercises to strengthen these muscles.
 It is important to do these exercises correctly to prevent further injury and strengthen your back.

 Once you are ready to return to your sport: